alan-turing-institute/data-safe-haven/docs/roles/system_manager/manage_users.md

 ### {{iphone}} Changing a users phone number

-Sometimes if a user has provided an incorrect phone number, or has a new phone number that needs to be added, the phone number associated with their account will need to be updated.
+If a user has provided an incorrect phone number, or has a new phone number, the phone number associated with their account will need to be updated.

 - Login into the Azure Portal and connect to the correct AAD
 - Open `Azure Active Directory`